MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Experiments

 \paragraph{Image Reconstruction}

-Figure \ref{fig:reconstruct_demo} shows the comparison of the image reconstruction results with other VLM tokenizers, where the first column is the original image.
-We observe that methods like SEED \cite{ge2023making} and LaVIT \cite{jin2024unified} can only retain basic semantic information, but show significant differences in color, number of objects, and background compared to the original image.
-Emu2 \cite{sun2024generative} failed to accurately restore some details (the rectangular box in the figure).
-Overall, the reconstruction results of the proposed SDE perform better in preserving both the major objects and the details.

 Table \ref{tab:tokenizer_compare} presents the quantitative results of the tokenizer on image reconstruction.
-We use r-FID (reconstruction-Fréchet Inception Distance), PSNR (Peak Signal to Noise Ratio), and SSIM (Structural Similarity) as metrics for assessing image reconstruction on ImageNet 50k validation set under the image resolution of $256\times 256$.
-Our approach was compared with VQGAN \cite{esser2021taming}, MaskGIT \cite{chang2022maskgit}, and LLamaGEN \cite{sun2024autoregressive}.
-As summarized in table \ref{tab:tokenizer_compare}, SDE matches the state-of-the-art method LLamaGEN \cite{sun2024autoregressive} with the same codebook size of 16384 and vector dimension of 8, and surpasses VQGAN \cite{esser2021taming} and MaskGIT \cite{chang2022maskgit}.
+We use r-FID (reconstruction-Fréchet Inception Distance), PSNR (Peak Signal to Noise Ratio), and SSIM (Structural Similarity) as metrics for assessing image reconstruction on the ImageNet 50k validation set.

+As summarized in table \ref{tab:tokenizer_compare}, the SDE tokenizer matches the state-of-the-art method LLamaGEN \cite{sun2024autoregressive} and surpasses VQGAN \cite{esser2021taming}, RQ-VAE \cite{lee2022rq}, and MaskGIT \cite{chang2022maskgit}.
 It is worth noting that our method needs to consider both semantic and image reconstruction simultaneously.
-In contrast, previous methods have primarily focused solely on image reconstruction.
+In contrast, most previous methods focused solely on image reconstruction.
+We achieved a similar rFID compared to VILA-U \cite{wu2024vilau}, even though its code size is four times ours.